-Overlooking Llandecwyn and the bay bellow, St Tecwyn's Church serves the communities of Llandecwyn & Talsarnau.
+Overlooking Llandecwyn and the bay, St Tecwyn's church serves the communities of Llandecwyn and Talsarnau.

-The Church derives Its name from St Tecwyn, who is believed to have arrived in Wales (together with St Twrog, patron saint of the adjoining parish church of Maentwrog in the Parish of Bro Moelwyn) from Brittany around the year 516 AD in the train of St Cadfan.
+The name of the church originates from St Tecwyn who is believed to have arrived here in Wales (along with St Twrog, Saint of the adjoining Maentwrog church in the parish of Bro Moelwyn) from Brittany around 516 A.D. around the time of St Cadfan.

 SCTI TETQUINI PR(ESBTER) I H(O) RI DEI CLARIS (IMI)

 Q(UE) DEI S(E)ROI, HELI DIAC(N) I ME FECIT --I--

 (CROSS) ST TECWYN, HENURIAD (=PRIEST) TO HONOUR GOD

 SERVANT OF GOD, HELI DEACON MADE ME.
 ABCDEF

 The date is thought to be the eleventh century.
 The stone is situated safely in the medieval wall of the church.
 Note that the letters are minor-literate and not pre-carved, but denoted by permanent rows, probably made with a hammer and nail.
 It was traditional in Ireland, and possibly here in Wales, to carve out Roman alphabet letters on teachers and missionaries gravestones.